ChrisWhisker/for-estella/README.md

 - Use tool / attack - Left click

 ## Work in Progress
-As the game is actively being worked on, the play cycle is not complete and improvements are consistently being made.
+As the game is actively being worked on, keep in mind ***the gameplay loop is not complete*** and improvements are consistently being made.

 ## Art Credits
 Depending on the individual licenses of each item, some or all assets listed here should be considered temporary placeholder art.